Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Numerical Results

 We consider a real world dataset of about 1'000 $20$-by-$20$ correlation matrices of daily stock returns (on closing prices), for consecutive trading days, shifted every 5 days, between 1989 and 2019.
 The considered stocks belong to the S\&P500 and have been sorted by the GICS sectors\footnote{ According to the global industry classification standard: energy , materials , industrials, real estate, consumer discretionary, consumer staples, health care, financials, information technology, communication services, utilities.}.
 The first $77\%$ of the data is used as training set and the remaining $23\%$ as test set.

+We perform a low-rank plus sparse decomposition of these matrices where we choose the low rank to be equal to $k_0=3$ as we used it in the synthetic case before.
+This choice can be made by the user depending on their preference of the number of resulting principle components.
+Depending on this choice of $k_0$ the supervised training needs to be done on a corresponding synthetic training set with the same rank $k_0$.

-Denise is once evaluated on the test set before and once after finetuning it on the training set (Table \ref{realtable}).
+Denise, which was trained on the synthetic dataset with $k_0=3$, is once evaluated on the real world test set before and once after finetuning it on the (real world) training set (Table~\ref{realtable}).
 The finetuning considerable improves the performance of Denise.
 Upon inspection we find that Denise offers comparable performance to the leading fastest robust PCA algorithm, namely FPCP, while executing 30$\times$ faster.
-The synthetic test dataset is composed of $10'000$ matrices, why here the test dataset contains around $200$ matrices.
-This explains why the computation time of Denise is higher here, as the effort needed to launch the computations is the same no matter whether $10'000$ or $200$ matrices are evaluated.
-If repeating the test set such that it has again $10'000$ samples, Denise achieves the same speed as on the synthetic dataset ($0.05$ ms).
-In particular, Denise has the advantage of becoming faster when applied to more samples.
+The synthetic test dataset is composed of 10,000 matrices, while here the test dataset contains around $200$ matrices.
+This explains why the computation time of Denise is higher here, as the effort needed to launch the computations is the same no matter whether 10,000 or $200$ matrices are evaluated.
+If repeating the test set such that it has again 10,000 samples, Denise achieves the same speed as on the synthetic dataset ($0.05$ ms).
+In particular, Denise has the advantage of becoming (relatively) faster when applied to more samples.